-“Be a Communist, be a stamp collector, or a Ladies’ Aid worker, if you must, but for heaven’s sake be something!”
+“Be a Communist, be a stamp collector, or a Ladies’ Aid worker, if you must, but for heaven’s sake be something!”—Marjorie Hillis

-The Live-Aloner’s story, from the 1930s to the 1960s, the story I tell in The Extra Woman, is much bigger than Marjorie Hillis, who gave her a name and a healthy dose of confidence.
+The story I tell in The Extra Woman is the Live-Aloner’s story, from her 1930s heyday through the dawn of the 1960s women’s liberation movement.
+It’s bigger than Marjorie Hillis, who gave her a name and a healthy shot of confidence.
 It’s the story of feminism between the waves, of pathbreaking writers, artists, and politicians, who along with thousands of unsung women battled for the right to do what made them happy, on their terms.
-In the 21st century, amid our own ongoing economic crisis, ever-increasing rates of solo living, and stubborn uncertainty about what happiness looks like, we still have plenty to learn from the Live-Aloner and her guru.